bowo-prasetyo/forkbuild/docs/Architecture.md

 requires.
 All drag math (axis projection, rotation-angle deltas) comes from the injected TransformMath module — the same definitions the final command uses — so what you see while dragging is exactly what gets committed.
+As of 0.1.47 the controller forwards modifier state with every move/up (precision mode is interpreted by the transaction, not here) and passes the transaction's gesture feedback blob upward opaquely.
 The controller also enforces gesture exclusivity: on drag start it disables the camera controls via controlsEnabler, keeps the selection captured at pointer-down (selection is frozen for the duration), and re-enables everything on commit or cancel.